angelanetzke/AoC2019/README.md

 # Advent of Code 2019 #
 These are my C# with .NET 6 solutions for Advent of Code 2019, developed with Visual Studio.
-[Advent of Code](https://adventofcode.com/ "Advent of Code") is an annual set of programming challenges, with a new two-oart challenge releaseing each day.
+[Advent of Code](https://adventofcode.com/ "Advent of Code") is an annual set of programming challenges, with a new two-part challenge releaseing each day.